Advanced Education in General Dentistry Residency Program

 - Understand the oral health needs of communities and engage in community service.

 The CNVAMC AEGD resident can gain experience in the dental disciplines of restorative dentistry, oral surgery, prosthodontics (fixed and removable), endodontics, periodontics, and implant dentistry (placement and restoration).
 Experience in the use of 3D and CAD/CAM technology is also included in the program’s advanced curriculum.
 For oral surgery experience, the resident will rotate with the faculty of the Augusta University Department of Oral and Maxillofacial Surgery.
-The resident also has the potential for training in Advanced Cardiac Life Support and intravenous conscious sedation.
 There is currently no research component of the program, and training in pedodontics and orthodontics is not offered at this time.

 The CNVAMC AEGD resident: